Can Anesthesia Cause Hair Loss?: Evidence Review

 Telogen (resting/inactive) – Lasting from three to six months, this is the stage where cell activity is minimal and the club hair rests on the scalp.
 The term “inactive” is a bit misleading, however, as under the surface new anagen hairs are beginning to form.

-In telogen effluvium, something occurred to cause hair to either enter the telogen phase prematurely or remain in the telogen phase for a prolonged period of time.
+In telogen effluvium, something occurs to cause hair to either enter the telogen phase prematurely or remain in the telogen phase for a prolonged period.

 According to the American Hair Loss Association, there are three ways in which telogen effluvium can present.